babs4sure86/Autism_Prediction/README.md

 Number of records: 1054
 Number of features: 18
 Features:
-A1 – A10 - Set of behioural questions asked
+A1 – A10 - Set of behavioural questions asked
 Age – The child’s age in Months
 Sex – Male or female
 Ethnicity – The ethnic group the participant belongs